Fancy starting a sports blog and getting loads of freebies?

 If I did run ads I could maybe get 0.1 to 1 cent per impression ($1-$10RPM).
 So with 35 million hits per year dcrainmaker should make between $35k and $350k from that channel alone – totally ignoring CT commissions.
 Nice.

-I could probably get you to pay $10 a year to remove the ads.
+For the sake of cargument; maybe I could get you to pay $10 a year to remove the ads.
 Also another source of revenue.

 Edit: I did.